x13a/USBKill/README.md

      width="30%"
      height="30%">

-Tiny app to listen for USB connection events **while the device is locked**.
+Tiny app to listen for USB connection events while the device is locked.
 When found, it will send a broadcast message.

+It must not trigger on charger.
+Only on device and accessory.

 ## Wasted